Why can’t I stop drinking?

 Problem 4: You think you need to have ‘a problem’ to quit

 People tend to lump drinkers into two categories.
 Normal drinkers and alcoholics.
 White and black, with no grey-area in between.
-The unwritten rule seems to be that no one quits drinking unless they have a drinking problem (which most people equate to being an alcoholic).
-If you’re not an alcoholic, the consensus is that you keep drinking.
+The unwritten rule seems to be that no one quits drinking unless they have to because they have a problem.
+If you don’t obviously have a problem, then the general consensus is that you keep drinking.
 Sure, you can cut down, reign it in, moderate.
 But you don’t quit.

 The truth is, you don’t need any label or diagnosis to justify quitting a dangerous and addictive drug (that’s alcohol by the way).
 You don’t need to have a drinking problem for alcohol to have become a problem for you.